composibleIO/cio-ipfs-effector/README.md

 . build.sh
 ```

 Custom effectors may only work in a local network.
-To whitelist the module add its cid to provider.yaml:
+To whitelist the module add its CID to provider.yaml:

 ```
 nox: